ward/run/books/jack-daniels-running-formula.md

   interval.
 From resting, it takes ~2 minutes to reach VO2max.
 Don't go beyond your VO2max pace: no extra benefit, just extra useless stress, and your next intervals might be too slow rendering them useless.
 His **I** workouts are based on distance in a certain time.
-Maximum per week: min(10k, 8% * weekly distance).
+Maximum for single session: min(10k, 8% * weekly distance).
 * (**H**ard).
 Like **I**, but based on time.
 Pace is by feel of 10-12 min racing.
 For calculation, assume 5 min =~ 1600m. **H** is handy at altitude, hitting paces is difficult there.
 * **R**epetition.
 Purpose: improve anaerobic power, speed, running economy.
   Form very important.
 Hard:recovery ratio of 1:2 or 1:3 (based on time).
 Other
   suggestion: 400m hard, 400m jog with possible walk the last 10-20 meter.
-  Maximum per week: min(8k, 5% * weekly distance).
-Single interval should max out at ~2 minutes.
+  Maximum in a single training session: min(8k, 5% * weekly distance).
+Single interval should not exceed ~2 minutes.

 # Chapter 10: 1500 to 2 mile training